sampie777/obs-scene-que/README.md

 1. Make sure you have at least Java 8 installed.
 1. Make sure your OBS websocket is discoverable by the computer you will run this application on.
 If it's the same computer, no worries.
 1. **Launch this application** (by running the executable JAR file with Java or running the EXE file) and enjoy.
 1. **Edit the settings** if needed.
-This can be done using the menu Application menu -> Settings or editing the _obs-scene-que.properties_ file.
+This can be done using the menu Application menu -> Settings or editing the _obs-scene-queue.properties_ file.
 This file will be created after first launch of the application.
 Don't run the application when editing this file.
 Application restart will be needed after changing the application settings.

 ### Features